 are secure paste services.

-are all operating systems that can be placed on
+) are operating systems that can be placed on and

 , and Librem